I love a good muffin!

 Variation: Breakfast Cake

-Instead of making muffins, put in an 8 inch square pan or a loaf pan and sell to your family as “Breakfast Cake”.
+Here’s a great idea!
+Put the batter in an 8 inch square pan or a loaf pan and sell to your family as “Breakfast Cake”.

 Muffins and Breakfast Cake are not just for breakfast.
 They make a wonderful snack or light dessert!